Controlling SMTP Responses with HTTP Headers

 Header Required Description

-X-Conduit-SMTP-Message No Free-text message appended to the SMTP response
+X-Conduit-SMTP-Message No Free text that Conduit adds to the SMTP response

-Both headers are read from the HTTP response your webhook target sends back to Conduit.
+Conduit reads both headers from the HTTP response that your webhook target sends back.

-1. Conduit checks for X-Conduit-SMTP-Code in the response.
+1. Conduit looks for X-Conduit-SMTP-Code in the response.

-2. If the header is absent or not a valid 3-digit integer in the range 200–599, normal HTTP-status-based classification applies.
+2. If the header is absent, or it is not a valid 3-digit integer from 200 to 599, Conduit uses the normal classification from the HTTP status.

-• Returns the custom code to the sending MTA.
+• It returns your code to the sending MTA.

-• Derives the delivery outcome from the hundreds digit of the code, regardless of the HTTP status code:
+• It takes the delivery outcome from the first digit of the code, and it ignores the HTTP status code:

-500599 Permanent failure MTA will bounce the message
+500 to 599 Permanent failure The MTA bounces the message

-• The value is truncated to 512 bytes.
+• Conduit truncates the value to 512 bytes.

-• If the result is empty, a class-appropriate default is used:
+• If the result is empty, Conduit uses a default for the class:

 • 2xx2.0.0 OK